prody/ProDy/doc/commands/prody_align.rst

   will match chains based on sequence alignment and use best match for aligning the structures.

-  Fetch PDB structure 2k39 and align models:
+  Fetch PDB structure 2k39 and align models (reference model is the first model):

       $ prody align 2k39

-  Fetch PDB structure 2k39 and align models using backbone of residues with number smaller than 71:
+  Fetch PDB structure 2k39 and align models using backbone of residues with number less than 71:

       $ prody align 2k39 --select "backbone and resnum < 71"

-  Fetch PDB structures 1p38, 1r39 and 1zz2 and superpose 1r39 and 1zz2
-  onto 1p38 using residues with number smaller than 300:
+  Align 1r39 and 1zz2 onto 1p38 using residues with number less than
+  300:

       $ prody align --select "resnum < 300" 1p38 1r39 1zz2

+  Align all models of 2k39 onto 1aar using residues 1 to 70 (inclusive):

+      $ prody align --select "resnum 1 to 70" 1aar 2k39